eslint/eslint.org/src/content/drafts/redesigning-eslint.md

 ## The Brand

-The ESLint Brand is an interesting one - without too much official visual design, the team have managed to create a brand that is unique and widely recognized by the developer community.
+The ESLint Brand is an interesting one - without too much official visual design, the team has managed to create a brand that is unique and widely recognized by the developer community.

 ### The Logo